shorepine/tulipcc/docs/tulip_api.md

 Tulip supports USB keyboard input and touch input.
 It also supports a software on-screen keyboard, and any I2C connected keyboard or joystick on Tulip CC.
 On Tulip Desktop, mouse clicks act as touch points, and your computers' keyboard works.

-We include [LVGL](https://lvgl.io) for use in making your own user interface.
+We include [LVGL 9](https://lvgl.io) for use in making your own user interface.
 LVGL is quite powerful and optimized for constrained hardware like Tulip.
 You can build nice UIs with simple Python commands.
 You can use LVGL directly by simply `import lvgl` and setting up your own widgets.
 Please check out [LVGL's examples page](https://docs.lvgl.io/8.3/examples.html) for inspiration.
 (As of this writing, their Python examples have not been ported to our version of LVGL (9.0.0) but most things should still work.)

 For more simple uses of LVGL, like buttons, sliders, checkboxes and single line text entry, we provide wrappers like `ui_checkbox` and `ui_text`, etc. See our fully Python implementation of these in [ui.py](https://github.com/bwhitman/tulipcc/blob/main/tulip/shared/py/ui.py) for hints on building your own UIs.
 Also see our `buttons.py` example in your Tulip's `/sys/ex/` folder.

 You can summon a touch keyboard with `tulip.keyboard()`.
 Tapping the keyboard icon dismisses it, or you can use `tulip.keyboard()` again to remove it.

 We boot a launcher for common operations.
-You can remove this from your `boot.py` by calling `tulip.launcher()`.
+It's available via the small grey icon on the bottom right.

 ```python